pblasucci/ananoid/docSrc/guides/definecustom.md

 </div>

 However, sometimes, processing complex failures is uncessary (or, at least, undesirable).
-In those cases, Ananaoid can raise an `cref:T:pblasucci.Ananoid.AlphabetException`, which not only surfaces an `AlphabetError` but also halts program flow and captures a stack trace.
+In those cases, Ananoid can raise an `cref:T:pblasucci.Ananoid.AlphabetException`, which not only surfaces an `AlphabetError` but also halts program flow and captures a stack trace.
 This is shown in the following example: